hyperledger/fabric/docs/source/channel_update_tutorial.rst

 We are going to need the package ID in a future command, so lets go ahead and save it as an environment variable.
-Paste the package ID returned by the `peer lifecycle chaincode queryinstalled` into the command below.
+Paste the package ID returned by the `peer lifecycle chaincode queryinstalled` command into the command below.
 The package ID may not be the same for all users, so you need to complete this step using the package ID returned from your console.